Metal Gear Survive: Development

 Metal Gear Survive was announced on 16 August 2016 during Gamescom 2016.
 It was not the first time the concept of a zombie game was toyed with, as Hideo Kojima said on 29 April 2013 that he always wanted to make one during Metal Gear Solid V's development, and Kojima reportedly requested to Platinum Games that the sequel to Metal Gear Rising: Revengeance have Gray Fox fighting against nanomachine-empowered zombies.
 The game's development was hinted at on 17 December 2015, when Konami started recruiting for a new Metal Gear development staff.
 The game uses the Fox Engine.

 Konami Europe president Tomotada Tashiro described Metal Gear Survive as a "fresh take on the series' famed stealth elements", with a "unique co-op setting that is designed for a truly engrossing multiplayer experience."

 In an interview with Dengeki PlayStation, the development staff stated that the player is able to customize their character, use several weapons, and develop their own equipment to suit their play style.
 They also stated that while it is possible to stealthily maneuver around enemies when playing solo, it is much more difficult taking on waves of them compared to co-op play.

 At Tokyo Game Show (TGS) in September 2016, a demo revealed that the Fulton Cannon would make an appearance.
 The player can optionally retrieve the creatures for resource building, acquire resource building, heal themselves on the main menu, and the player can develop various things from collected resources, from defensive measures to offensive measures.
 The players can also split up.

 During a stage presentation at TGS 2016, Hideo Kojima was asked if he had anything to do with Metal Gear Survive.
 He stated that the game had "nothing to do with [him]," the Metal Gear series is about "political fiction and espionage", and zombies do not fit into his vision of the series, despite his previous remarks concerning a sequel to Metal Gear Rising: Revengeance with zombies.
 Yoji Shinkawa also stated that he was not involved with the game.
 He jokingly said that Metal Gear Survive would even have mechs if he worked on it.

-The game was released on 20 February 2018 in North America, 21 February 2018 in Japan, and 22 February 2018 in Europe, Australia and New Zealand.
+Metal Gear Survive was released on 20 February 2018 in North America, 21 February 2018 in Japan, and 22 February 2018 in Europe, Australia and New Zealand.

 Reception

+Pre-release

 Metal Gear Survive received a generally negative response following its announcement, in part due to the controversies surrounding Konami's recent business decisions and Kojima's departure from the company.
 Complaints focused on the game's genre and theme (being branded as "generic" as it revolved around fighting zombie-like enemies through co-op and multiplayer), recycled assets from Metal Gear Solid V, microtransactions, constant internet connection requirement and the departure from the general feel of previous Metal Gear games.

+Critical reception

-Upon release, Metal Gear Survive received "mixed or average" reviews, according to review aggregator Metacritic.
-Ben "Yahtzee" Croshaw of Zero Punctuation ranked it as the third worst game of 2018, comparing it to the similarly criticized Fallout 76.
+Metal Gear Survive received "mixed or average" reviews from critics, according to review aggregator website Metacritic.